The Independent Research Industry in Europe is a fast growing part of the investing world.

 This changing landscape provides both opportunities and potentially threats for the growing independent sector.

-The European Independent Research Providers Association is here to work on behalf of our members at this exciting but challenging time for the industry.
+The European Association of Independent Research Providers is here to work on behalf of our members at this exciting but challenging time for the industry.